TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/rust/index.md/index.md

 ---

-# Insertion Sort in Rust
+Welcome to the Insertion Sort in Rust page!
+Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution